 Our quantity of interest is the posterior probability of observing a promising treatment effect in the current trial,

 where $\theta_i$ is a pre-specified constant for endpoint $i$.
 The decision function of rejecting the null hypothesis pertaining to endpoint $i$ is if $S_i > \widetilde{c}_i$.
+The critical value $\widetilde{c}_i$ can interpreted as a threshold to claim a significant treatment effect in the $i$th endpoint with controlled type I error rates.
 The computation of $\widetilde{c}_i$ is studied in the next section to control the family-wise error rate (FWER) at a nominal level $\alpha$.
 We denote $\boldsymbol{S} = (S_1, \cdots, S_I)$ as a vector of those posterior probabilities.

-Due to the hierarchical structure (\ref{equ:bay_hie_model}), the computation of $\boldsymbol{S}$ in (\ref{equ:bay_interest}) usually requires the Markov chain Monte Carlo (MCMC) method \citep{berry2010bayesian}.
+Since the posterior probabilities $\boldsymbol{S}$ in (\ref{equ:bay_interest}) usually do not have closed forms, we estimate them empirically by a large number of Monte Carlo samples.
+Specifically, posterior samples $\psi_{i, 0}^{(t)}$ are simulated from the conjugate prior model in (\ref{equ:trt_model}), and posterior samples $\psi_{i, 0}^{(c)}$ in the Bayesian hierarchical model (\ref{equ:bay_hie_model}) are obtained by the Markov chain Monte Carlo (MCMC) method based on current trial data \citep{berry2010bayesian}.
 However, it is appealing to build a prospective algorithm before conducting the current new trial to ensure the study integrity.
-In studies with a single binary endpoint ($I=1$), \citet{schmidli2014robust} proposed a novel approach by approximating the Meta Analytic Predictive (MAP) prior $p\left\{\psi^{(c)}_{i, 0} | \boldsymbol{D}_H\right\}$ with a mixture of beta distributions, and hence the posterior distribution $p\left\{ \psi^{(c)}_{i, 0} | \boldsymbol{D}_H, \boldsymbol{D}_N\right\}$ becomes a weighted average of beta distributions.
+In studies with a single binary endpoint ($I=1$), \citet{schmidli2014robust} proposed a novel approach by approximating the Meta Analytic Predictive (MAP) prior $p\left\{\psi^{(c)}_{i, 0} | \boldsymbol{D}_H\right\}$ with a mixture of Beta distributions, and hence the posterior distribution $p\left\{ \psi^{(c)}_{i, 0} | \boldsymbol{D}_H, \boldsymbol{D}_N\right\}$ becomes a weighted average of Beta distributions.
 In the context of multiple endpoints ($I \geq 2$), a Bayesian hierarchical model in (\ref{equ:bay_hie_model}) is a natural approach to simultaneously synthesize control information \citep{berry2010bayesian}.
 Even if one can utilize several base distributions to approximate the multivariate prior $p\left\{ \boldsymbol{\psi}_0^{(c)} | \boldsymbol{D}_H \right\}$, where $\boldsymbol{\psi}_0^{(c)} = \left\{ \psi^{(c)}_{1, 0}, \cdots, \psi^{(c)}_{I, 0} \right\}$, the joint posterior probability $\boldsymbol{S}$ does not necessarily have an analytic closed form.